 The Trading Online Voucher Scheme offers small businesses the opportunity to develop their website or digital marketing strategy by availing of vouchers of up to €2,500 or 90% of eligible expenditure.

 - The requirement for co-funding in respect of applications received after 7 April 2020 is reduced from 50% to 10%

-- The introduction of a second voucher of up to €2,500 for businesses that have already availed of a voucher under the Scheme but who find themselves needing to upgrade their existing e-commerce capability.
-The second voucher would also have a requirement for co-funding of 10%.
+- The introduction of the second voucher of up to €2,500 for businesses that have already availed of a voucher under the Scheme but who find themselves needing to upgrade their existing e-commerce capability.
+The second voucher would also require co-funding of 10%.

 - The drawdown of payments in respect of new vouchers in two instalments rather than in one instalment as is presently the case.